EraBizSolutions-io/full-stack-developer-task/README.md

 * And when developing the project use reusable components.
 * Try maintaining a separate SCSS file for fonts and colors.
 * Develop this project on React version 16 or above.
+* Please work on the front-end task in the order we have mentioned and let us know when its completed

 ## Project Structure